pdang411/TalktoGemini/README.md

-Update : I have added two new files requirements.txt and main.py. requirements.txt is for all python repo you will to install in venv to run application. run this file in venv: pip install -r requiremnets.txt main.py is Gradio chat window application html. format
+Update : I have added two new files requirements.txt and main.py. requirements.txt is for all python repo you will to install in venv to run application. run this file in venv: pip install -r requiremnets.txt main.py is Gradio chat window application html. format running "gemini-1.5-pro" model.

 ![Chat with Gemini](https://github.com/user-attachments/assets/98b3d08e-5c65-4475-bfeb-3681c51ecd32)